Current Size: 100%

 My employer provides maternity leave on full pay.
 Does it have to provide full pay to anyone taking Shared Parental Leave as well?

-No, but some may choose to do so anyway (and some lawyers think if they don’t, this could be challenged as sex discrimination).
+No, but some may choose to do so anyway (and some lawyers think if they don’t, their policies could be challenged as indirect sex discrimination).
 It is important for both parents to check what contractual rights they have to pay while on Shared Parental Leave before making any decisions.
 If you get full pay for some of your maternity leave, you need to be aware that if you switch to Shared Parental Leave, you could lose out financially.

 In an encouraging number of workplaces where unions are recognised, negotiated agreements have been reached on shared parental pay at a level that exceeds the basic statutory minimum, which is just £145.18 per week (from April 2018) or 90% of average weekly earnings if less.